viliger2/RoR2_SmallerMods/WhatKilledMe/Thunderstore/README.md

 # IDodgedThat
 Small mod that adds chat messages on player death.
 Currently supports information on normal, friendly fire, void fog, jail'd and fall damage deaths.
+Also outputs information on what skill killed the player, assuming such information was provided.